zacherikson/training-tracker/README.md

 9. 10% WebSocket data placeholder showing where realtime communication will go
 - Friend updates on the left of most pages

-### CSS Deliverable
-I created a main.css file and specific .css files for my login, workout, history, profile, and founder pages.

-1. 30% Header, footer, and main content body
-  - Header: Title of website
-  - Footer: At bottom, contains link to founder page and GitHub
-  - main: three sections: friends, whatever page its on, and weekly goals
-2. 20% Navigation elements
-  - Middle menu bar with links to the workout, history, and profile pages
-3. 10% Responsive to window resizing
-  - Utilized flex elements
-4. 20% Application elements
-  - Buttons and links are a darker blue when hovered over, etc.
-5. 10% Application text content
-  - Placed text within div elements and spaced them evenly throughout the pages
-6. 10% Application images
-  - Founder page at bottom has a big picture centered in the middle of the page.